 There are many other opportunities for you to comment on your student experience throughout the year.
 Please use our feedback schemes to ‘Tell Us’ about your experience.
-If you would like to give informal feedback or would like to ask a question about your time here at London Met contact your Personal Academic Tutor
+If you would like to give informal feedback or would like to ask a question about your time here at London Met contact your Academic Tutor.

 Professional Services Feedback - April 2017

 As part of the Student Charter the University promises that its students will: